curiosusJR/curiosusJR.github.io/source/_posts/00-TODO-LIST.md

 - [ ] Add GitAction on GitHub for automatically deploying Hexo blogs.
  - [ ] **IMPORTANT!** I do not know how the numbers '1536' in traits and '813' in random selection in pictures come.
 Maybe it is related to model training or predicting.
 I should find out it some day and it can help me to know about ML.
+ - [ ] Arithmetic average cannot represent the average level of image features.
+I should use another method.
+- [ ]  Evolution model of continuous trait can or cannot be change for better use of image?
+- [ ] Are the traits extracted by models the ones I want?
+Should I train, even build, my own model?
+Or should I use model for trait extraction?
+The distance in the kailan-article, what exactly mean in physical or biological?

 # Things I had done recently
  - [x] Check the plots of epoch accuracy for the model.